zjnolen/PopGLen/docs/index.md

-# Welcome to the documentation for ANGSD Snakemake Pipeline
+# Welcome to the documentation for PopGLen

-ANGSD Snakemake Pipeline is aimed at enabling users to run population genomic analyses on their data within a genotype likelihood framework in an automated and reproducible fashion.
+PopGLen is aimed at enabling users to run population genomic analyses on their data within a genotype likelihood framework in an automated and reproducible fashion.
 Genotype likelihood based analyses avoid genotype calling, instead performing analyses on the likelihoods of each possible genotype, incorporating uncertainty about the true genotype into the analysis.
 This makes them especially suited for datasets with low coverage or that vary in coverage.

 This pipeline was developed in large part to make my own analyses easier.
 I work with many species being mapped to their own references within the same